JakeTrevor/algorithms/Fundamental Concepts/Pointers.md

 ## Passing by Reference
-Firstly, moving large data structures around in memory for use in different parts of a program can be impractically slow.
+Moving large data structures around in memory for use in different parts of a program can be impractically slow.
 But a pointer to that data is quite small, and can easily be moved around.
 This kind of data-passing is called pass-by-reference, as opposed to pass-by-value, where the actual data itself is given.
 It's the only option when dealing with very large structures.

 ## Quick Copies
 Copying data is slow for the same reason as moving it.
 Pointers allow us to copy data quickly and easily so we can use it in many different places.
 Instead of copying the data, we can copy over a (much smaller) pointer to it, which allows us to access it.